Mounjaro is a relatively new type 2 diabetes drug that lowers blood sugars and helps improve A1C levels.

 This will depend on what other medications you’re taking.

-Generally speaking, you can take Mounjaro with medications like metformin and/or insulin, if you’ve been prescribed all of the medications at the same time.
+Generally, Mounjaro can be taken alongside medications like metformin and/or insulin, if prescribed at the same time.

-Always talk with your doctor if you’re unsure of how any medications you take will interact with Mounjaro before starting Mounjaro or any other new diabetes medication.
+Always talk with your doctor if you’re unsure of how any medications you take will interact with any new medications you’re considering taking.

 Does Mounjaro need to be refrigerated?

-No. Mounjaro can be left unrefrigerated for up to 21 days, as long as the temperature never exceeds 86 degrees Fahrenheit/30 degrees Celsius.
+No. The medicine can be left unrefrigerated for up to 21 days, as long as the temperature never exceeds 86 degrees Fahrenheit (30 degrees Celsius).

-Mounjaro should be stored at a temperature between 36-46 degrees Fahrenheit (2-8 degrees Celsius).
+Mounjaro should be stored at a temperature between 36 and 46 degrees Fahrenheit (2 and 8 degrees Celsius).

-Make sure Mounjaro does not get any hotter than 86 degrees Fahrenheit (30 degrees Celsius).
+Make sure it does not get any hotter than 86 degrees Fahrenheit (30 degrees Celsius), and never freeze the pens.

 Always keep your Mounjaro pen in its original casing to protect it from sunlight.